sourcegraph/about/company/okrs/index.md

 We set OKRs for each quarter.
 The (rough) schedule for setting OKRs for an upcoming quarter is:

 - -3 weeks: CEO creates the upcoming quarter's OKR document with company-level goals (as a Google Doc for easy collaboration) and links it from this page.
+- -2 weeks: Each team adds proposed OKRs to the doc and solicits feedback from relevant stakeholders.
-- -1 week: Each Sourcegraph team has written their team OKRs, and these OKRs have been approved by the owners of the OKRs above them.
+- -1 week: OKRs have been approved by the owners of the OKRs in the levels above them.
 - 0 (start of quarter)
   - Add relevant OKRs to top of [1-1 note docs](../../handbook/leadership/1-1.md#okrs-in-notes-doc).
   - Delete all content from the OKR Google Doc except the [key for sensitive information](#sensitive-information), and add a notice to the top stating `See <URL to OKRs on about.sourcegraph.com>.`